-A credit union's earnings performance affects its long-term survivability.
-Earnings can be retained by the credit union, expanding its capital buffer, or be used to deal with problematic loans, likely making the credit union more resilient in times of trouble.
-Losses, on the other hand, diminish a credit union's ability to do those things.
+A credit union's profitability has an effect on its long-term survivability.
+Earnings may be retained by the credit union, boosting its capital cushion, or be used to address problematic loans, likely making the credit union more resilient in times of trouble.
+Credit unions that are losing money, however, are less able to do those things.

 OLD WEST fell behind the national average on Bankrate's test of earnings, achieving a score of 10 out of a possible 30.

 One sign that the credit union is doing better than its peers in this area was its earnings ratio of 0.00 percent in our test, better than the average for all credit unions.